 The young person will be assessed and we may also arrange to visit the student at their current school (non Springhallow students) or class to observe their current environment and their learning needs.
 Where possible, information is gathered from teachers, parents and reports.

 Places are offered to those students who meet the entry criteria through the Local Authority.

 All students will aim to use the three year programme to prepare themselves onto the wider world.
-By collaborating with Dynamic Training, staff will support students to experience the expectations outside of the classroom.
+Staff will support students to experience the expectations outside of the classroom.
 They may start with a short work experience which will hopefully develop into more meaningful placements.
 Students will work with their own Vocational Profile which will be bespoke to them and tailored to their skills, interests and goals and will be encouraged to meaningful and realistic.

 Springhallow Post 16 is an extension of the current main school which has a great reputation for specialising with students with Autism.
 The Post 16 department will offer students with Autism a curriculum specifically aimed at promoting independence, resilience and life skills whilst continuing to work towards qualifications in English, Maths and ICT.
 It is a “stepping stone” between school and college and/or supported employment which will enable students to reach their own full potential.

 If your child is not quite ready to transition onto College/supported employment or not independent enough to take on the challenges these environments bring, we can support them over a three-year period to make these adjustments.
 Being in a new environment unfamiliar to them, but being supported by staff that are trained to meet the needs of students with Autism, we are confident we can offer a range of options to students across the spectrum.